MyWay is a map-style app that helps women students feel safer walking on their own, particularly at night.

-We have worked with a small group of women students to co-design an app (working title – MyWay) that will give the user an at-a-glance view of their journey home – with relevant and up to date safety info such as: well-lit v dimly lit roads, the number of other people about, active troublespots in town, whether a street has lively happy noise, or “angry” noise to avoid.
+We worked with a small group of women students to co-design an app that would give the user an at-a-glance view of their journey home – with relevant and up to date safety info such as: well-lit v dimly lit roads, the number of other people about, active troublespots in town, whether a street has lively happy noise, or “angry” noise to avoid.

-We are designing sensors that will be installed on every street in the town centre and out towards the university area, and these will feed the app regular updates to make sure the information presented to the user is recent and meaningful.
+We designed sensors that we installed on every street in the town centre and out towards the university area, and these feed the app with live updates to make sure the information presented to the user is recent and meaningful.

 The trial was delayed due to COVID-19 until September 2020, and even then it was disrupted with a second lockdown.
 However the feedback from students was really positive and the Students’ Union wanted to introduce MyWay to all the Freshers (first year students) in September 2021.